tims-computer-academy/mongodb/phase3.md

 ## Step 2: Connect to Your Local MongoDB Server

-In the connection dialog:
+In Compass, click "**+ Add new connection**".

-1. Under “Connection String”, enter:
+1. Under “URI”, check that the following connection string is configured:

    ```
    mongodb://localhost:27017